TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 #### Spellflurry I
 I: At 6th level, when you cast a spell with a casting time of an action, you may take a bonus action and expend 3 spell points to cast a cantrip.
 II: At 9th level and again at 14th level, when you use a bonus action to cast a cantrip in this manner, you can expend 3 additional spell points to cast an additional cantrip as a part of that action, to a maximum of three cantrips at 14th level.

+#### Mystical Heritage
+At 10th level, the latent magic within you becomes ever present, influencing creatures and the environment around you.
+You gain the Change Shape feature, and either the Beguiling Presence, Magical Senses, or Mysterious Stranger feature.

+#### Change Shape
+As an action, you can magically polymorph into a humanoid or beast with a challenge rating no higher than your character level or back into your true form.
+You revert to your true form if you die.
+Any equipment you are wearing or carrying is absorbed or borne by the new form (your choice).
+In a new form, you retain your alignment, hit points, Hit Dice, ability to speak, proficiencies, Intelligence, Wisdom, and Charisma scores, and the Change Shape action.
+Additionally, if you have them, you retain your Legendary Resistance, lair actions, Beguiling Presence, Magical Senses, and Mysterious Stranger features.
+Your statistics and capabilities are otherwise replaced by those of the new form, except any class features or legendary actions of that form.
+Additionally, while you are in the form of a humanoid, you retain your Spellcasting feature, regardless of the effect used to assume your new form.

+#### Magical Senses
+When you touch an object, you instantly learn about its nature as though you had cast the spell identify and targeted the object.
+Additionally, you can smell the presence of magic within 60 feet of you.
+If you smell magic in this way, you can use your action to learn the exact location of the source along with its school of magic, if any.

 ### Energy Type: Force